e-mehegan/EmilyMehegan_T2A2/README.md

 ## R7 - Detail any third party services that your app will use

-The main third party services that are used/needed to build the application are bcrypt, JWT, Psycopg, Marshmallow and SQLAlchemy.
+The main third party services that are used/needed to build the application are bcrypt, JWT, Psycopg, Marshmallow, SQLAlchemy and FLask.
 Each where used extensively in the development process in order to create a functional API application and work with the database.

 ### bcrypt